mikeyfarina/FlashCards/README.md

 - `/:id` - PATCH
   - updates title of set with data passed into request after authenticating that the editing user is the creator.

+`/users.js`
+This controller is responsible for all requests that require information regarding users.

+- `/` - GET
+  - returns all users in database.
+- `/:username` - GET
+  - returns user with matching `username` or returns 404 if none exist.
+- `/` - POST
+  - creates a user with `username` and `password` from request.
+- `/:id` - DELETE
+  - deletes a user with matching id from the database.
+- `/:username/profile` - PATCH
+  - updates profile picture of user with data passed into request.

 `/login.js`
-This controller is responsible for all requests that require information regarding sets.
+This controller is responsible for all requests that require information regarding login.

 - `/` - POST
   - logs in a user after ensuring information is correct by:
     - validating that `username` exists
     - comparing plain-text password with decoded password hash using `bcrypt`.

+`/testing.js`
+This controller is responsible for all requests that require information regarding testing.

+- `/reset` - POST
+  - wipes entire `Flashcard`, `Set`, and `User` databases
+  - only functional when `NODE_ENV=test`